jp1884/techvolution-vegas-baby/uHow to See The Matrix/12 - Mamet_only.md

 This chapter is a dialogue with Mamet and his students at the Columbia Film School.
 Together they put Mamet's ideas to practice and construct a movie scene.

 Mamet tells his students to create a scene about their situation — a teacher and his students in a classroom.
-A student jumps in with the idea that they should start the scene by putting the camera high above the classroom, to show the entire class and because it's an interesting angle.
+A student jumps in with the idea that they should start the scene by putting the camera high above the classroom, to show the entire class and because it's an unusual and therefore interesting angle.

 Mamet rejects the idea outright because the question was a trick.
 Asking "where to put the camera" is asking what the scene is about.
 And asking what the scene means is asking what the protagonist wants.
 Thus, you can't put the camera anywhere until you've written a scene with these details.
 Choosing a shot first is indulging on impulse, which is what performance artists do.